Bad Boys: Ride or Die: Plot

 Four years after the death of Isabel Aretas, (Note: As depicted in Bad Boys for Life (2020).)
 MPD Detective Mike Lowrey marries his physical therapist, Christine.
 During the reception, his partner, Detective Marcus Burnett, suffers a heart attack and goes into a coma, where he experiences a vision of the late Captain Conrad Howard telling him it is not his time.
-When Marcus wakes up, he believes he cannot die.
+When Marcus wakes up, he believes that he cannot die.

-A group of ruthless operatives led by a well-spoken American force a Miami-based money launderer to transfer a large amount of money to Captain Howard's account and to retroactively create an extensive transaction history, and killing the launderer in the process.
-Soon after, news channels are awash with reports on Captain Howard's cartel involvement.
-With his legacy being posthumously tarnished, Mike and Marcus are determined to prove his innocence with the help of active Miami PD Captain Rita Secada and her new boyfriend, mayoral candidate Adam Lockwood.
-Mike and Marcus visit Mike's son, Armando Aretas, who is incarcerated for Howard's murder.
-Armando tells them that Howard was not corrupt but knew who was, so the corrupted officials hired him and his mother to kill Howard because he was close to exposing the corruption.
-Armando agrees to help them identify the person who ordered the hit on Howard.
+Conspirators forced a Miami-based money launderer to transfer a large sum to Captain Howard's account and fabricate extensive transaction records before he was assassinated.
+News reports soon link Howard to a cartel.
+With his legacy being posthumously tarnished, Mike and Marcus, with the help of Captain Rita Secada and her boyfriend, mayoral candidate Adam Lockwood, aim to prove Howard's innocence.
+They visit Mike's son, Armando Aretas, who was imprisoned for Howard's death.
+Armando reveals that Howard wasn't corrupt but understood who was, and was killed to keep their secrets, and agrees to help identify the killer.

 When the conspirators try to access Captain Howard's computer, a fail-safe, pre-recorded video is sent to Mike and Marcus, warning them of an extensive corruption scheme within law enforcement.
 Howard uses the phrase "Coke bottle" as a code phrase, and it is revealed that he gave information to their former hacker colleague Fletcher.
 They go to Fletcher's club to retrieve the "files", a QR code hidden in wall art that unlocks a second video from Captain Howard.
 However, assassins hired by the conspirators tail them to the club and kill Fletcher.

 Meanwhile, Armando is attacked by several prisoners, paid to silence him, but he fends them off.
 Mike and Marcus arrange for Armando to be air-lifted to a more secure location in Miami.
 However, the conspirators sneak on board and kill the pilot and guards, causing the helicopter to crash.
 Mike, Marcus, and Armando survive but are branded as fugitives by the conspirators.
-When the conspirators put out a bounty, the three are hunted by both law enforcement and opportunistic criminals.
+When the conspirators put out a bounty, the trio are hunted by both law enforcement and opportunistic criminals.
 Conrad's daughter, U.S. Marshal Judy Howard, swears vengeance on Armando for killing her father.